Introduction

 - Go to Events section

-- Create or edit events
+- Create or edit product events

 - Configure triggers, channels, and templates